 Bumble bees are generally peaceful unless threatened, and can sometimes be seen digging in the ground.
 About 40 species make their home in the US, two of which are on the brink of extinction.
 As bumble bee nests are temporary, it’s usually best to leave them untouched when possible.

-While this species of solitary bee is often blamed for damaging wood, it prefers to make its burrow in rotting or hollow wood.
+Not to be confused with carpenter ants, this species of solitary bee is often blamed for damaging wood, it prefers to make its burrow in rotting or hollow wood.
 On occasion, it may burrow into healthy soft wood.
 These bees prefer to go about their business, defending themselves only when necessary.

 Often confused with the more robust bumble bee, honey bees are vital to the ecosystem and are only just beginning to spring back from a dangerous decline.
 Their honey is an important food source for humans and other animals, while the wax is a versatile and valued commodity.